 For our eBay client, motion graphics help tell the story of how everyone is connected in the online marketplace.
 We describe the relationships within that marketplace through the lens of a specific seller viewers can relate to.

 Journey is one type of metaphor, but the entire world of metaphor is open in motion graphics to help you tell your story.
-Whether you compare your employees’ potential to seeds or your learning curriculum to a campus, motion graphics can bring it life through sound, vision, and movement.
+Whether you compare your employees’ potential to seeds or your learning curriculum to a campus, motion graphics can bring it to life in a film through sound, vision, effects, animation, stop-motion, stock footage, and movement.

 Once the story is decided on, it’s time to VISUALIZE your project.
-Start with the script and create a storyboard based on that.
+Start with the motion script and create a storyboard based on that.
+Good scripts make for good motion graphics.
 The storyboard can be at any level of visual design as long as it is sufficient to describe your vision.
 A style frame is a single image depicting any moment in your motion graphic.
 Use it to illustrate the style in which your motion graphic will be developed.

-Please reach out to us share your stories, concerns and excitement as you pause to evaluate, polish, and perfect new training techniques in 2014 … there is much more to come!
+Please reach out to us share your stories, concerns and excitement as you pause to evaluate, polish, and perfect new training techniques this year … there is much more to come!

 Interested in more?
 Check out Allen Communication’s Anatomy Of A Trend 2017.